 Virginia Tech requires all incoming, first-year students to live on campus.
-Please be sure to review the Freshman Residency Requirement section and complete your Housing and Dining Contract on the Housing and Residence Life website by June 1, 2017.
-Failure to complete a housing contract will result in your withdrawal from the univeristy.
+Please be sure to review the Freshman Residency Requirement section and complete your Housing and Dining Contract on the Housing and Residence Life website no later than June 1, 2018.
+It is best to complete your housing contract as soon as possible to increase your chances of obtaining the residence of your choice.
+Failure to complete a housing contract by June 1 may result in your withdrawal from the university.

 ***When choosing which residence hall to list on your contract, it is important to note that most students must vacate the majority of residence halls during planned academic breaks (Thanksgiving Break, Winter Break, and Spring Break).
 This is because housing contracts are usually only for 8 months, meaning the residence hall closes completely during break and students are unable to access their building or room.
 However, some allow for 10 month contracts, which enable students to request to remain on-campus during these breaks. (click here for form to request to remain on campus during breaks)

 - Ambler Johnston Hall (East and West) - residential colleges

 - Oak Lane Houses (Special Purpose A - R, Sigma Phi Epsilon House)

 International students are strongly encouraged to apply for 10-month housing.

 It is also possible to apply to live on campus during the winter semester